-\ Shares of Class B common stock are convertible into shares of Class A common stock at any time in the discretion of the holder on a one-for-one basis.
-Accordingly, if Cantor converted all of its Class B common stock into Class A common stock, Cantor would hold 27.5% of the voting power and the public stockholders would hold 72.5% of the voting power (and the indirect economic interests in BGC U.S. and BGC Global would remain unchanged).
-The diagram does not reflect Cantor's economic interest in the convertible notes or the 21,805,897 shares of our Class A common stock acquirable by Cantor upon conversion thereof.
-If Cantor converted all of the convertible notes into shares of our Class A common stock, Cantor would hold 79.8% of the voting power and the public stockholders would hold 20.2% of the voting power (and its indirect economic interests in each of BGC U.S. and BGC Global would be 44.8%).
-Further, the diagram does not reflect 5,064,090 shares of our Class A common stock that may be sold pursuant to the September 2010 sales agreement.
-For purposes of the diagram and this paragraph, Cantor's percentage ownership also includes CF Group Management, Inc.'s percentage ownership.
+Shares of our Class B common stock are convertible into shares of our Class A common stock at any time in the discretion of the holder on a one-for-one basis.
+Accordingly, if Cantor converted all of its Class B common stock into Class A common stock, Cantor would hold 29.1% of the voting power, and the public stockholders would hold 70.9% of the voting power (and the indirect economic interests in BGC U.S. and BGC Global would remain unchanged).
+The diagram reflects (i) the 1,050,000 shares of Class A common stock that we donated to The Cantor Fitzgerald Relief Fund in the first quarter of 2012, (ii) the 1,010,655 shares of Class A common stock that Cantor distributed to its partners on February 14, 2012 (but not the 2,210,126 deferred distribution rights shares that remain to be distributed by Cantor) and (iii) the 498,960 shares of Class A common stock that Cantor distributed on February 14, 2012 to certain current and former partners of Cantor pursuant to distribution rights that were granted by Cantor to such partners on April 1, 2008 (but not the 15,545,606 shares of Class A common stock that remain to be distributed by Cantor to such partners).
+The diagram does not reflect Cantor's economic interest in the 8.75% convertible notes or the 22,508,095 shares of Class A common stock acquirable by Cantor upon conversion thereof.
+If Cantor converted all of the 8.75% convertible notes into shares of Class A common stock, Cantor would hold 79.4% of the voting power, and the public stockholders would hold 20.6% of the voting power (and Cantor's indirect economic interests in each of BGC U.S. and BGC Global would be 39.2%).
+Further, the diagram does not reflect (i) the 10,000,000 shares of Class A common stock that may be sold under the February 15, 2012 controlled equity sales agreement with CF&Co, (ii) the 1,712,890 shares of Class A common stock remaining to be sold under the September 9, 2011 controlled equity sales agreement with CF&Co, (iii) the 9,971,746 shares of Class A common stock that remain available to be sold pursuant to the BGC Partners, Inc. Dividend Reinvestment and Stock Purchase Plan under our shelf Registration Statement on Form S-3 (Registration No. 333-173109), (iv) the 18,869,352 shares of Class A common stock that may be sold under our acquisition shelf Registration Statement on Form S-4 (Registration No. 333-169232), or (v) the 16,260,160 shares of Class A common stock that may be issued upon conversion of the Company's 4.50% convertible notes.
+For purposes of the diagram and this paragraph, Cantor's percentage ownership also includes CFGM's percentage ownership.